 Any fellow chocoholics out there?
-These homemade chocolate bars are dairy-free and vegan and perfect for any occasion.
+These homemade chocolate bars are Paleo, dairy-free and vegan and perfect for any occasion.
 Whether it’s for eating solo, making S’mores, or melting and pouring over your favorite treat, our love for chocolate will never end.
 These homemade bars are easy to make, crazy healthy, and your kids will love them too!
 Get the recipe here…

 Kids of all ages are going to love these homemade chocolate bars.
 You can always add a little more maple syrup to sweeten them up for the littles.
 Stepson still calls it either “kid chocolate” or “adult chocolate” depending on how sweet or bitter the taste is.